-Nonsuicidal self-injury, often simply called self-injury, is the act of deliberately harming the surface of your own body, such as cutting or burning yourself.
-It's typically not meant as a suicide attempt.
-Rather, this type of self-injury is an unhealthy way to cope with emotional pain, intense anger and frustration.
+Nonsuicidal self-injury, often simply called self-injury, is the act of harming your own body on purpose, such as by cutting or burning yourself.
+It's usually not meant as a suicide attempt.
+This type of self-injury is a harmful way to cope with emotional pain, sadness, anger and stress.

-While self-injury may bring a momentary sense of calm and a release of tension, it's usually followed by guilt and shame and the return of painful emotions.
-Although life-threatening injuries are usually not intended, with self-injury comes the possibility of more serious and even fatal self-aggressive actions.
+While self-injury may bring a brief sense of calm and a release of physical and emotional tension, it's usually followed by guilt and shame and the return of painful emotions.
+Life-threatening injuries are usually not intended, but it's possible that more-serious and even fatal self-harm could happen.

-Getting appropriate treatment can help you learn healthier ways to cope.
+Getting the proper treatment can help you learn healthier ways to cope.

-- Fresh cuts, scratches, bruises or other wounds
+- Fresh cuts, scratches, bruises, bite marks or other wounds.

-- Wearing long sleeves or long pants, even in hot weather
+- Wearing long sleeves or long pants to hide self-injury, even in hot weather.

 Forms of self-injury

-Self-injury usually occurs in private and is done in a controlled or ritualistic manner that often leaves a pattern on the skin.
+Self-injury mostly happens in private.
+Usually, it's done in a controlled manner or the same way each time, which often leaves a pattern on the skin.
 Examples of self-harm include:

-- Burning (with lit matches, cigarettes or hot, sharp objects like knives)
+- Burning with lit matches, cigarettes or heated, sharp objects such as knives.

-Most frequently, the arms, legs and front of the torso are the targets of self-injury, but any area of the body may be used for self-injury.
-People who self-injure may use more than one method to harm themselves.
+Most frequently, the arms, legs, chest and belly are the targets of self-injury.
+But any area of the body may be a target, sometimes using more than one method.

-Becoming upset can trigger an urge to self-injure.
+Becoming upset can trigger urges to self-injure.
 Many people self-injure only a few times and then stop.
-But for others, self-injury can become a long-term, repetitive behavior.
+But for others, self-injury can become a longer term, repeated behavior.

 When to see a doctor

 If you're injuring yourself, even in a minor way, or if you have thoughts of harming yourself, reach out for help.
-Any form of self-injury is a sign of bigger issues that need to be addressed.
+Any form of self-injury is a sign of bigger stressors that need attention.

-Talk to someone you trust — such as a friend, loved one, health care provider, spiritual leader or a school official — who can help you take the first steps to successful treatment.
+Talk to someone you trust — such as a friend, family member, health care provider, spiritual leader, or a school counselor, nurse or teacher.
+They can help you take the first steps to successful treatment.
 While you may feel ashamed and embarrassed about your behavior, you can find supportive, caring help from people who aren't going to judge you.

-If you have a friend or loved one who is self-injuring, you may be shocked and scared.
+If you have a friend or family member who is self-injuring, you may be shocked and scared.
 Take all talk of self-injury seriously.
 Although you might feel that you'd be betraying a confidence, self-injury is too big a problem to ignore or to deal with alone.
 Here are some ways to help.

 - Your child.
-You can start by consulting your pediatrician or other health care professional who can provide an initial evaluation or a referral to a mental health specialist.
-Don't yell at your child or make threats or accusations, but do express concern.
+You can start by talking with your pediatrician or other health care provider who can do an initial evaluation or make a referral to a mental health professional.
+Express your concern, but don't yell at your child or make threats or accusations.

-- Teenage friend.
+- Preteen or teenage friend.
 Suggest that your friend talk to parents, a teacher, a school counselor or another trusted adult.

 - Adult.
-Gently encourage the person to seek medical and mental health treatment.
+Gently express your concern and encourage the person to seek medical and mental health treatment

 When to get emergency help

-If you've injured yourself severely or believe your injury may be life-threatening, or if you think you may hurt yourself or attempt suicide, call 911 or your local emergency number immediately.
+If you've injured yourself severely or believe your injury may be life-threatening, or if you think you may hurt yourself or attempt suicide, call 911 or your local emergency number right away.

 Also consider these options if you're having suicidal thoughts: